 Women we work with were sold into prostitution, often as children.
 Bras provide the following:

-Second-hand clothing is a profitable market in many countries around the world.
+Second-hand clothing is a thriving industry in many countries around the world.
 Bras are usually sought after items.
 Some of the girls in our program are making 3-5x the minimum wage in their community by selling bras!

 Bras provide an opportunity for these women to work with other women, since they have a history of being abused and used by men.